Telltale-Modding-Group/TelltaleModLauncher/README.md

 **NOTE: This project is still heavily a work in progress.
 Many critical features have not been implemented just yet and there will be issues/bugs that you will encounter.**

 ## Telltale Mod Launcher
 This launcher is designed to make installing and managing mods for Telltale Games much easier through a launcher interface.
 In addition to that, the launcher also includes the tools necessary for you to create a mod for a Telltale Title.

-Currently supports
+You will be able to make the following mods.
+- Texture Mods
+- Sound Mods
+- Scripting Mods

+The launcher currently supports the following games.
 - The Walking Dead Definitive Edition

 NOTE: The installer has not been tested with any other Telltale game besides 'The Walking Dead Definitive Edition' though future support is planned.